Definition and Scope

 COI Study Specific Process

-- Individuals receive email notification to complete a COI disclosure upon submission of an Office of Sponsored Research (OSR) proposal (IPF) or IRB application (IRBIS).
+- Individuals receive email notification to complete a COI disclosure upon submission of an Office of Sponsored Programs (OSP) proposal (IPF) or IRB application (IRBIS).

 - Individual answers the questions on COI disclosure form in order for disclosure to be received into the online AIR (Activities, Interests and Relationships) system.